AARONTATE25/Better-Dev-Scripts/FILE_UTILITY/cleanup_utility/src/README.md

     Total stale files: 3

-If no files exceeded the threshold:
+If no files egfxceeded the threshold:

     Stale Files Report
     ------------------